Michael Theo: Career statistics

 ^{2} – AFC Champions League statistics are included in season ending during group stages (i.e. ACL 2012 and A-League season 2011–12 etc.)

 Personal life

 Theoklitos was born in Melbourne, Australia and is of Greek ancestry.

 The Michael Theo Soccer Academy was established in 2010, running annual clinics during the July school holiday period.

-Theoklitos is unmarried and in a committed relationship with a lawyer in Melbourne.

 On 1 August 2012 Theoklitos announced that he had changed his name by deed poll to Michael Theo.
 He said of the change:

 "Around the football traps, I've always been known as Michael Theo so I just thought, why not make it official?
 It's no big deal, I haven't changed my name completely, just shortened it.
 I've been thinking about it for a while and it was a decision I made on my own, it's really not so hard to do on deed poll.
 My signature has altered, slightly changed but that's pretty much it."